xoxor4d/iw3xo-dev/README.md

 ## IW3xo - A Call of Duty 4 Modification
-This project is aimed at developers and includes various modifications and additions.
+This project is aimed at developers and includes various modifications/additions.
 IW3xo is not compatible with CoD4x, so make sure you do have a stock non-steam 1.7 CoD4.
-A compatible Radiant, build for use with IW3xo, that enables a live-link between CoD4 <-> Radiant is available here: <url>
+A compatible Radiant, built for use with IW3xo, that enables a live-link between CoD4 and Radiant can be found below.

 Build project:
 1. Hit "generate.bat" to build project files